Testing - never assume anything!

 After testing your development website on mobile devices, test when live as well.
 And test on an many devices as you can.

-The process I go through is test on emulators then final checks on real mobile devices then make adjustments if you need to.
-As mentioned earlier ‘never assume anything’.
+The process we go through is to test on emulators then final checks on real mobile devices then make adjustments if you need to.
+As mentioned earlier ‘never assume anything.
 Just because it works on iPhone doesn’t mean it will behave the same on an.
 Android phone, test there too!

 Once live, carry out the same tests, go to as many pages as possible, make sure the text isn’t too small to read and it’s easy to use.

 SEO set up with Google and Bing